 Family style eating allows the children to serve themselves if possible.
 The staff will assist in serving and help encourage healthy eating habits.
+While we encourage children to eat during all 3 meals, some children may go home hungry if they choose not to eat all that is offered.

 We attempt to provide meals from a variety of ethnic backgrounds reflecting the diversity of our families, including Meatless Mondays.
-A monthly menu is emailed to our families.
-As with all of our programs, the Center follows a non-discriminatory policy as it relates to our meal program.
+A monthly menu is posted on our website.
+As with all of our programming, the Center follows a non-discriminatory policy as it relates to our meal program.
 If your child has specific food allergies and cannot consume any item in a CDC meal, you must provide a doctor's note and treatment plan to the CDC regarding the allergy.
 Families must provide a replacement meal anytime they do not want their child to consume the CDC meal and/or beverage based on allergies, food limitations, or preference.

 In support of your family values, food styles, or preferences, feel free to send a meal for your child anytime.
-Please remember that peanut butter and peanut butter products are not allowed in the Center due to the serious health risk to children who are allergic to peanuts.
-For more information on our Food Allergies Policy, please see Appendix B.
+Please remember that the CDC is a nut-free facility.
+These products are not allowed in the Center due to the serious health risk to children who are allergic to tree nuts and peanuts.
+For more information on our Food Allergies Policy, please see Appendix C.